microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 | EndPosition   | Gets the default content position at the end of the animation.
 | CorrelationId | Gets the correlation ID associated with the animated offsets change, previously returned by ScrollTo or ScrollBy.

-<br/>Used by the ScrollAnimationStarting event which is raised when a ScrollTo or ScrollBy call triggers an animation.
-Allows customization of that animation.

 ## ScrollingScrollCompletedEventArgs class

 Used by the ScrollCompleted event which is raised when the offset changes caused by a ScrollTo, ScrollBy or AddScrollVelocity method call completed.

 | **Member** | **Description**                                                            |
 |------------|----------------------------------------------------------------------------|
 | CorrelationId | Gets the correlation ID associated with the offsets change, previously returned by ScrollTo, ScrollBy or AddScrollVelocity.

-<br/>Used by the ScrollCompleted event which is raised when the scroll offset changes caused by a ScrollTo, ScrollBy or AddScrollVelocity method call completed.

 ## Correlation ID